Kiama

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Kiama has 78 active public transport stops offering a mix of train and bus services.
-These stops are served by 27 distinct routes, together facilitating 3592 weekly passenger trips.
-Residents enjoy excellent transport accessibility, with an average proximity of 155 meters to the nearest stop.
+Kiama has 78 active public transport stops offering train and bus services.
+These are covered by 27 routes, serving 3592 weekly passenger trips in total.
+Residents enjoy excellent transport accessibility, with an average distance of 155 meters to the nearest stop.

-The service frequency stands at 513 trips per day across all routes, translating to approximately 46 weekly trips per individual stop.
+Daily service frequency averages 513 trips across all routes, amounting to roughly 46 weekly trips per individual stop.

 Frequently Asked Questions - Transport